-To grate fresh turmeric and ginger, use a microplane or a small cheese grater.
+To grate fresh turmeric and ginger, use a microplane (affiliate link) or a small cheese grater.
 However, if you have a powerful blender, you can just roughly chop the fresh turmeric and ginger instead of grating them.

 If you can’t find fresh turmeric, you can substitute ground turmeric, but I think fresh turmeric makes this drink much better.
 Start with 1 teaspoon ground turmeric, then taste, and add more as you can tolerate.

 You can use plain H2O instead of coconut water in this tonic if you prefer, but coconut water (along with the orange juice and carrots) gives this beverage a natural sweetness, making it unnecessary to add any sweetener.

 You can double or quadruple the recipe and store leftovers in the fridge (once cooled) so you can have it throughout the week.

 And this beverage is great served hot or cold, so feel free to enjoy it however you like!

 Anti-Inflammatory, Immune Boosting Turmeric Tonic

 - 2 cups coconut water, can substitute plain water if coconut water is not available